Data Statements

 5. LANGUAGE VARIETIES

-6. SPEAKER DEMOGRAPHIC
+6. LANGUAGE USER DEMOGRAPHIC

 7. ANNOTATOR DEMOGRAPHIC

-8. SPEECH SITUATION AND TEXT CHARACTERISTICS
+8. LINGUISTIC SITUATION AND TEXT CHARACTERISTICS

 9. PREPROCESSING AND DATA FORMATTING